aderahmadw/Post-Card-with-share-button-Wordpress/README.md

-This is an widget add-ons for Wordpress Elementor.
+This is a widget add-ons for Wordpress Elementor.

 Just a simple post loop card with share button functionality.